Vorschreibung/siml/SPEC.rst

 * everything after ``key: `` up to the end of the line, then
 * stripping trailing spaces and any inline comment according to section 6.

-The resulting text must be a valid simple scalar.
+The resulting text must be a valid simple scalar (it may be empty).

 5.2 List values
 ~~~~~~~~~~~~~~~